 Are you really the worst parent in the world?
 I doubt it.
 What’s more accurate?
 “I made a mistake today, and it feels awful, but I know I’ve a loving parent who will do what is necessary to make it right.”

 If you catch yourself saying extreme things about yourself or someone else, stop and ask yourself if it’s really true and then allow your brain to explore the more accurate grey, nuanced reality of the situation.

 2. Notice how often you use extreme language about yourself and others.

 Be on the lookout for words like:

-Basically polarizing words.
 Search for the grayer equivalent.
 Instead of saying, “I’m so stupid!” change it to, “I make silly mistakes sometimes.”
-You’re not exhausted, you’re a bit sleepy.
-You’re not dying, you worked really hard and now you’re tired.
+You’re not exhausted; you’re a bit sleepy.
+You’re not dying, you worked really hard, and now you’re tired.

 This might seem kind of silly to you at first.
-We often use polarizing terms for comedic effect.
+We often use polarizing terms for comedic effects.
 But defaulting to the most polarizing, exaggerated version of what you’re trying to say matters.